koii-network/docs/quickstart/hello-world/update.md

 # Network value can be DEVELOPMENT, ARWEAVE or IPFS
 task_executable_network: "IPFS"

-# Provide your web3.storage key as it is needed for uploading your metadata
+# Provide your Spheron key as it is needed for uploading your metadata
 secret_web3_storage_key: ""

 # Path to your executable webpack if the selected network is IPFS and in case of DEVELOPMENT  name it as main